-4.4.1 Single or Multiple-Course Surface Treatment
+4.4.1 Single or Multiple-Course Chip Seals

-These surface treatments, often called chip seals, involve spraying an asphalt product directly on the roadway surface immediately followed by a uniform application of aggregate, often referred to as "chips".
+Chip seals involve spraying an asphalt product directly on the roadway surface immediately followed by a uniform application of aggregate, often referred to as "chips".
 When the asphalt cures (breaks), it will develop adhesive strength to hold the aggregate in place.
-For multiple-course surface treatments, this process is repeated a second or third time with smaller sized aggregates used on successive applications.
+For multiple-course chip seals, this process is repeated a second time with smaller sized aggregates used on successive applications.
 The completed product will provide an all-weather driving surface, improved skid resistance, moisture barrier and a uniform appearance.
 Exhibits 4-12, 4-13 and 4-14 show the construction process and completed sealed surface.

-Exhibit 4-12 Chip Seal Aggregate Placement
+Exhibit 4-35 Chip Seal Aggregate Placement

-Exhibit 4-13 Close-up of Placement
+Exhibit 4-36 Close-up of Placement

-Exhibit 4-14 Completed Chip Seal Surface
+Exhibit 4-37 Completed Chip Seal Surface